Analytic Continuation of Divergent Integrals: Divergent Integral of Monomial

 then the absolute convergence of the series is ensured.
 Clearly, \eqref{eq:L} implies that

 and thus the power series in \eqref{eq:Delta2} converges absolutely with infinite radius of convergence.
 Thus, $P_n(s)$ is always well-defined over the whole complex plane.
-The absolute convergence of the infinite series in \eqref{eq:mu-Pn} requires

-which implies the condition for absolute convergence $\mbox{Re}(s)>1$.
 Therefore, by virtue of \eqref{eq:mu-Pn} and \eqref{eq:Delta2}, the integral \eqref{eq:mu-def} can be written as a Dirichlet series of the following form

 The infinite series in \eqref{eq:int_sum} diverges to infinity for $\mbox{Re}(s) \leq 1$.
 Nevertheless, the Dirichlet series in the RHS of \eqref{eq:int_sum} is in the form of the Riemann zeta-function, i.e.,